blueshift-gg/blueshift-agentic-hackathon-sample-agent/README.md

 # Blueshift Agent Hackathon Sample Agent

-This is a Node.js-based LangChain sample agent written in Node.js in LangChain agent.
+This is a Node.js-based LangChain sample agent.

-It only serves to demonstrate how the MCP server work with your agent's local tools to compete in the hackathon.
+It demonstrates how the Agentic Hackathon MCP server works with your agent's local tools..

 ## Prerequisites